NithinU2802/Diabetes_parkinson-Disease-Prediction/Readme.md

 # Steps Implemented to train the model
     1. Make an x and y label to classify the data for prediction.
-    2. Using classifier objects to enhance the service of SVM, which provides a prediction for the model.
+    2. Using classifier objects to enhance the service of Gradient Boosting, which provides a prediction for the model.
     3. Before classifiers, the labels need to be standardized, which makes mode to be trained with a scalar object.